learn-co-curriculum/ruby-environment-setup-summary/README.md

 [Learn OS X application](https://learn.co/osx/download)

+It's also a good idea to run through the steps below if you're having some trouble with the automatic setup — always good to learn about what's going on!

 **NOTE**: If you already have a development environment roughly similar to the one below (e.g., you have Ruby installed and use RVM or rbenv; you have git installed; etc.), it's best to go through the manual setup below. **DO NOT** try to install things through the OS X application.
 You can still use the app, just don't run its environment setup step.

 ### Requirements